zexianLIPolyU/BITBLE/README.md

     1.0000
 ```
 then, ` csd()` has been compilation.
-After compilation, SIABLE can be run with a similiar command:
+After compilation, SIABLE can be test:

  ```
 run("test_siable.m")